outrigdev/outrig/README.md

 // That's it!
 Your app will appear in Outrig when run
 ```

-### Running the Outrig Server
+### Running the Outrig Monitor

-**MacOS**
+**macOS**

-The Outrig server is managed through the system tray application.
+The Outrig Monitor is managed through the system tray application.
 After installation, launch the Outrig app from your Applications folder or Spotlight.
-The server will start automatically and you'll see the Outrig icon in your system tray.
+The monitor will start automatically and you'll see the Outrig icon in your system tray.

 **Linux**

-To start the Outrig server, run the following command in your terminal:
+To start the Outrig Monitor, run the following command in your terminal:

 ```bash
 outrig server
 ```

-To stop the server, use Ctrl+C in the terminal where the server is running.
-Note that future versions will include systemd support to run the server as a background service.
+To stop the monitor, use Ctrl+C in the terminal where the monitor is running.
+Note that future versions will include systemd support to run the monitor as a background service.

-To verify the server is running correctly, navigate to http://localhost:5005 and you should see the Outrig dashboard.
+To verify the monitor is running correctly, navigate to http://localhost:5005 and you should see the Outrig dashboard.

 ## Key Features

 ### Logs

-Outrig captures and displays logs from your Go application in real-time out of the box by tee-ing stdout/stderr.
+Outrig captures and displays logs from your Go application in real-time out of the box by capturing stdout/stderr.

 ```go
 // Logs are automatically captured from stdout and stderr